-Hormel Foods recognizes that more and more consumers today are seeking foods that are minimally processed and have no preservatives.
+Hormel Foods recognizes that more and more consumers today are seeking minimally processed, preservative free foods.
 We developed Hormel® Natural Choice® products by pioneering the use of High-Pressure Processing (HPP) for protein products.
 This technology keeps the product tasting great without the need for added preservatives, artificial ingredients, nitrates or nitrites.
-With the MegaMex Foods acquisition of Fresherized Foods in 2011, we have added Wholly Guacamole® products to our portfolio of foods prepared using HPP.
+With the MegaMex Foods acquisition of Fresherized Foods in 2011, we have added Wholly Guacamole® dips to our portfolio of foods prepared using HPP.

 Maintaining objective oversight of the highest food safety and quality standards, Hormel Foods facilities have been certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.

 Hormel Foods had one of the first manufacturing facilities independently certified using GFSI-recognized food safety standards.
 A total of 41 sites, including a combination of Hormel Foods and subsidiary locations, have been certified by GFSI-recognized food safety management systems, which include the British Retail Consortium Global Standard for Food Safety and Safe Quality Food Institute.
 These sites produced more than 98 percent of our product volume in fiscal year 2014.
 To receive this certification, Hormel Foods sites were audited against one or more food safety standards recognized by GFSI, which are overseen by accreditation and certification bodies.

 Corporate Quality Assurance Management